All Episodes

 He's all upset here at the way the NPR guys got punked.

-It was on with Martha McCallum on America's Newsroom on Fox.
+He was on with Martha McCallum on America's Newsroom on Fox.

-You know, Combs had just gotten through saying it what happened, it doesn't matter because the guy got punked.
+You know, Combs had just gotten through saying what happened.

-Well, what it's got set up.
+Well, the guy got set up.

 Well, who cares?

-And she said, What do you mean?
+And she said, what do you mean?

 What about what he said?

-Whether or not Vivian Chiller resigned because of this, or maybe it was an aggregate because of the Juan Williams situation.
+Whether or not Vivian Schiller resigned because of this, or maybe it was in aggregate because of the Juan Williams situation, it hasn't been addressed as to exactly why she did.

 This man should not have said what he said.